Fishing

 Do Not Move Rocks

-Disturbing and moving rocks to form channels and rock dams is illegal in the park.
+Disturbing and moving rocks to create channels and construct rock dams is illegal in Great Smoky Mountains National Park.
+Such actions can lead to serious and detrimental consequences for the aquatic ecosystem and its delicate balance.

 Help protect aquatic life